joncursi/cheddur-whitepaper/whitepaper.md

 **Our competitors have gotten this wrong.**

+## Misaligned Incentives

 In most ÐApps today (i.e. applications that are built on top of Ethereum), the person who initiates the transaction generally has to foot the bill.
-If these mechanics were to be used on Cheddur, then a review writer would need to pay a platform fee in order to post their cryptocurrency review and a review reader would need to pay the writer their reward (directly) in the form of an up-vote.
+If these mechanics were to be used on Cheddur, then a review writer would need to pay a platform fee in order to post their cryptocurrency review and a review reader would need to pay the writer their reward (directly) when they up-vote.

 In this scenario, interests are misaligned between each of the parties involved.
 In order to boostrap the growth of the network, the Cheddur platform